Brqje/EngInventory/README.md

 # EngInventory
 EngInventory - 2019 Baroque edit

 One-bag with item type auto-sort.
 I've modded it to use sensible categorization/auto sorting for both leveling and end-game Vanilla 1.12.
-It's modified for all the requirements of a serious Vanilla end-game raider in 2019, presenting inventory contents in a streamlined way.
+It's modified for all the requirements of a serious Vanilla end-game raider, presenting inventory contents in a streamlined way.

 Modifications: